L'Officiel: L'Officiel Coffee

 At the World Economic Forum in January 2023, a L'Officiel Coffee pop-up opened in Davos, with intentions to expand worldwide.
 The first permanent location opened in the Omotesandō district of Tokyo in April 2025.
 A L'Officiel Bar opened at the Tokyo coffeehouse in October 2025.

-In October 2025, a L'Officiel Coffee pop-up occurred at Shreeji Newsagents in London, U.K. It was announced in November 2025 that the second coffeehouse would open in Macau at the City of Dreams casino and resort.
+In October 2025, a L'Officiel Coffee pop-up occurred at Shreeji Newsagents in London, U.K. The second L'Officiel Coffee branch opened in Macau at the City of Dreams casino and resort in May 2026.
+A third coffeehouse will open in the Tribeca district of New York City.

-Coffeehouses are planned to open across Japan, and in Australia, China, France, Hong Kong, Macau, Malaysia, Singapore, the United Kingdom, and the United States.
+Coffeehouses are planned to open across Japan, and in Australia, China, France, Hong Kong, Malaysia, Singapore, the United Kingdom, and the United States.